Mass Transit Super Bowl: Inquiry and report

 Ultimately, 28,301 riders arrived and 35,264 left the stadium via the Meadowlands Rail Line.
 Conflicting train ridership predictions by the three parties making them: AECOM (originally 32,00 and reduced to 17,000) NJT (originally 12,000 and later 13,500) and SP * Gameday, a subsidiary of Standard Parking hired by the NFL, (8,572) were not resolved prior to the game.

 Trains were scheduled to depart every eight minutes.
 The closure of Pavilion 6 – a waiting area – by S.A.F.E.
 Management caused impediments to pedestrian traffic flow and prevented passengers from boarding trains, causing two of them to be delayed by a total of 56 minutes.
-Eventually the state police was required to bring order to the situation, but corralling of some passengers while others were allowed to roam freely caused indignation and conflicts, while the placement of waiting lines caused bottlenecks.
+Eventually the state police was required to bring order to the situation, but corralling of some passengers, while others were allowed to roam freely, caused indignation and conflicts, while the placement of waiting lines caused bottlenecks.
 This led some writers to call the entire plan a failure due to the inefficient use of transportation resources.

-Conflicting opinions over the use of buses between James Weinstein, then executive director of New Jersey Transit, and James S. Simpson, then commissioner of the Department of Transportation, also caused delays.
-While buses were on stand-by at Secaucus Junction Weinstein was reluctant to deploy them.
-The first busload of passengers didn't leave until 11:32 p.m., about an hour after the game ended after Christopher Porrino, chief counsel to Governor Chris Christie, called Weinstein and Simpson and “strongly urged” Weinstein to send in buses.
+Conflicting opinions over the use of buses between James Weinstein, then the executive director of New Jersey Transit, and James S. Simpson, then commissioner of the Department of Transportation, also caused delays.
+While buses were on standby at Secaucus Junction, Weinstein was reluctant to deploy them.
+The first busload of passengers didn't leave until 11:32 p.m., about an hour after the game ended, after Christopher Porrino, chief counsel to Governor Chris Christie, called Weinstein and Simpson, and “strongly urged” Weinstein to send more buses.